-- Outreach and education projects about storm water pollution prevention such as proper household hazardous waste disposal, litter prevention, Integrated Pest Management, etc.
+- Outreach and education projects addressing litter reduction/prevention, household hazardous waste disposal, Integrated Pest Management, etc.

-- Development and distribution of outreach materials, e.g. videos, newsletters, web sites, brochures, trainings, etc.
+- Development and distribution of outreach materials, e.g. videos, newsletters, brochures, events, etc.

-- Stormwater detention projects such as rain gardens, cisterns and bioswales
+- Stormwater detention projects such as rain gardens, cisterns and bioretention areas

 - Coastal and/or creek cleanups and other creek enhancement projects